 Anytime there's a Chinese oriented holiday, Yaowarat is the ultimate place to be in Bangkok

-With so much to do and see (and eat), Yaowarat is one of the most thrilling parts of Bangkok to visit!
+With so much to do and see (and eat), Yaowarat is one of the most exciting parts of Bangkok!